Qazeer/InfoSec-Notes/General/Shells.md

 ###### msfvenom reverse shell binary

-msfvenom can be used to create a reverse shell binary:
+`msfvenom` can be used to generate a reverse shell binary:

 ```
 # 32 bits